Arts Education Program at Dia:Chelsea - OLD

 Dia Art Foundation’s education philosophy grows out of a belief that experience-based exposure to contemporary art can enrich and inspire visitors, while offering new approaches to a range of disciplines from the sciences to the humanities.
 Emerging from the Greek prefix for “through,” Dia’s pedagogical approach is founded in the idea of art as an active, self-mediated experience.
 Keeping with the innovative and unconventional nature of the collection, the Dia experience fosters inquiry-based observations and associative thinking, while providing space to explore, articulate, exchange, and create around multidisciplinary and abstract art concepts.

-Dia’s Arts Education Program in New York City is made possible by public funds from the New York City Department of Cultural Affairs and Council Member Robert Jackson, and the Keith Haring Foundation.
+Dia’s Arts Education Program in New York City is made possible in part by public funds from the New York City Department of Cultural Affairs.